lucadiliello/bleurt-pytorch/README.md

 # [0.9604414105415344, 0.8080050349235535]
 ```

 You can find all BLUERT models adapted for PyTorch [here](https://huggingface.co/lucadiliello).
-The recommended model is `lucadiliello/BLEURT-20`, however this model is very large and may require too much resources. `BLEURT-20-D12` is smaller but work well enough for most comparisons.
+The recommended model is `lucadiliello/BLEURT-20`, however this model is very large and may require too much resources. `BLEURT-20-D12` is smaller but works well enough for most comparisons.

 ## Credits